 A few months ago I wrote about what we found on our return to our off grid home outside of Yellowknife, NWT.
 Now that we're slowly settling in to hibernate for the winter, I have some time to share a little more about my daily life as an off grid mama.
 In a nutshell, I'm a homeschooling, work-at-home mom and aspiring homesteader living off the grid.
 Here's what we've been up to this month.

 Freezup on the Lake

 It seems to me that this has been a warmer-than-usual autumn for us.
 This week the lake froze up, and it's just gorgeous.
 The temperature has dropped, and it's -18 Celsius or -0.4 Fahrenheit as I write this.
 News reports say ice in the area is about 6 inches thick on the lakes.
 However we'll probably stay off it until January.
 This year we're hoping to clear a small area for skating just off the dock - can't wait!

 So I finally did it - I took the RCMP Firearms Safety Course two weekends ago.
 I had been enrolled in it during the fall of 2013, but dropped out.
 I was nursing our newborn and didn't know the class would run for eight hours a day over the weekend.
 Too long for this off grid mama to be away from a hungry baby.

-This was a intro course focused on long gun rifle/shotgun safety.
+This was an introductory course on long guns and firearms safety.
 I learned the basics of safe gun handling, and how to identify various types of rifles/shotguns and ammunition.
 I also learned how to load and unload, and basic shooting range etiquette.
 In Canada, getting a Possession & Acquisition License to buy and own a rifle or shotgun requires successful completion of this course.